Splitting a Photographer

 A Taxing Situation

-Now that it’s tax time and many folks are doing, or at least thinking about doing, their income tax, professional photographers might want to refresh their knowledge of allowable business expenses.
+It’s tax time and many folks are at least thinking about doing their income tax.
+Professional photographers might want to refresh their knowledge of allowable business expenses.

-This list of business expenses and their brief explanations provide the starting point for completing tax form T2125.
+This list of business expenses should provide a starting point for completing tax form T2125.

 Life in the Slow Lane